 It feels a little strange, to be frank, and the worrier in my can’t help but wonder if grudges will be held, a staple of my childhood.
 Unlike my mother, John’s mother doesn’t seem to hold grudges.
 She’s more of a “let it go” kind of woman, realizing after 87 years here on this planet, there is a lot to let go of.
 (I’m not quite sure of all of the sisters, but I am hopeful).

-As I sit writing, the turkey is in the oven, turkey stock is simmering on the stove, and there is cornbread dressing in tableissetforthanksgivingthe crock-pot.
+As I sit writing, the turkey is in the oven, turkey stock is simmering on the stove, and there is cornbread dressing in the crock-pot.
 A slightly modified version of my Aunt Dot’s cornbread dressing, to be exact.
 There is a chocolate pie in the fridge and the table is set.

 I still have cooking yet to do, though for now am grateful for the opportunity to come here in this space and write as I sip a glass of wine.
 Though I still cook a turkey after Thanksgiving, after being gifted a beautiful free-range bird each year by my favorite grocery store, I had forgotten how much hard work goes into wrestling with one.
 Especially with the added work of the trimmings…something I skip when I do the post-Thanksgiving turkey roasting.